 Expressive Arts, Digital Arts and Media KS (former ITS-M)

 This module gives the student an in depth introduction to Expressive Arts in relationship to low skill high sensitivity, Intermodal Decentering IDEC® and the intermodal approach.
 Media today is an integral part of our culture and this module also opens up new channels of exploration where Digital Arts and Media can be used as a source of communication with the Arts and through the Arts.
 It can be taken on campus during the first period and is required for students who do not have any cooperating institutes in their home country that offer it as K module or for those students who wish to take the module as an intensive training program rather than have it spread out throughout the year.

-Students will study the Interdisciplinary Approach through the principles and practices of Intermodal Expressive Arts Coaching and Consulting, learning the social and developmental issues from a systemic perspective, receive advanced training and methodology of practice, and mastering the language and discourse in Expressive Arts Coaching and Consulting.
+Students will study the Interdisciplinary Approach through the principles and practices of Intermodal Expressive Arts Coaching and Consulting, learning by working on project design and implementation in the field.
+Students become familiar with resource and system oriented concepts of counseling and aid.
+They receive advanced training and methodology of practice, and master the language and discourse with its aesthetic responsibility in Expressive Arts Coaching and Consulting.

 This 11 days Summer School module is run during the first period and focuses on group supervision from an Expressive Arts perspective.
 The essential aspects of an arts-oriented session using the method of Intermodal Decentering IDEC® will be introduced and discussed.
 Students present situations or cases studies from their practice and will also learn how to integrate the Expressive Arts in their work through various demonstrations.
 Live coaching is an opportunity to recognize and develop professional resources and to transform weaknesses and insecurities into strengths.